P1xt/p1xt-guides/topic-guides/regex.md

 The following is a deep dive, designed to familiarize you thoroughly with regex for pattern matching.

-This guide is currently "in Beta" awaiting a resource for Tier 2 and finalization of HackerRank challenges for Tier 4.
+This guide is currently "in Beta" awaiting a resource for Tier 2.

 ## Tier 1 - basics
 - [ ]  Tutorial: [RegexOne Interactive Tutorial](https://regexone.com/)